 Nguni cattle are a breed historically favoured by the Bantu-speaking people of Southern Africa.
 Known for their fertility and resistance to disease and drought, they are preferred over exotic species by traditional leaders, whom we consulted with before starting the program.
 Our first 2 bulls, Mzilikazi and Mawaba, were brought in to service the herds from 6 nearby villages and soon became the most well known (and popular!) bulls in the rural areas.
 We now have a total of 3 bulls and 6 cows, and aim to keep a line of pure bred Nguni cattle to ensure the longevity of the program.
 Our bulls are available to breed with farmers' cattle at no charge.

-65 calves and counting have been sired by our bulls to date and have shown favourable food conversion ratios, with many patterned in the sought-after colouration for which Nguni cattle are known.
+Hundreds of calves (with numbers constantly increasing) have been sired by our bulls to date and have shown favourable food conversion ratios, with many patterned in the sought-after colouration for which Nguni cattle are known.